 “Why did you leave your last job?” is a common interview question you’re likely to run into while searching for a job.

 Although straightforward, this question can be tricky to answer, especially if you left your employer on poor terms.
-However, with a little preparation, you can give a professional response that will highlight your strengths as a candidate while avoiding potential red flags.
+However, with a little preparation, you can give a professional response that highlights your strengths as a candidate while avoiding potential red flags.

 Why do interviewers ask your reason for leaving a job?

-Interviewers often ask this question to get more information about your past work experience and how it may relate to the position you’re interviewing for.
+Interviewers often ask this question to get more information about your past work experience and how it relates to the position you’re interviewing for.

-Like with the interview prompt “tell me about a time you failed,” interviewers may also be looking for any alarming signs of misconduct or a poor employment record.
-That’s why it’s important that you approach this question carefully so that you can provide a positive response that doesn’t raise any concerns.
+Interviewers also look for signs of misconduct or a poor employment record, so approach this question carefully so that you can provide a positive response that doesn’t raise any concerns.

 “Why did you leave your last job?” best example answers